Lianja 5 Getting Started 1

 The Lianja App Builder is contained inside a single window consisting of several workspace panels that can be activated by clicking on the selection tabs in the Modebar.

 You start in the App Center in the Home tab.
-Here you have one-click access to your published Apps, online documentation and key App development actions.
+Here you have one-click access to your published Apps, key App development actions, online documentation and the Lianja Application Repository.

 To load the lianjademo sample App, click on its tile (Lianja Demo) in the App Center.
 The Pages workspace is automatically selected and the lianjademo App loaded into the Page Builder.